aryanrtm/KawaiiDeauther/README.md

 =
 - Twitter: @4wsec.666

+Copyright
+=
-KawaiDeauther is made with ❤️ by Arya Narotama
+KawaiDeauther is made with ❤️ by Arya Narotama - 2020 Give me the credits if you recode this tool.
+Don't be a SKID!